Ashrafs-Tech/Creating-the-Honeynet/README.md

 ## Introduction

-In this project, I build a honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I constructed a honeynet within the Azure platform and gathered log data from multiple sources into a Log Analytics workspace.
+This workspace serves as the foundation for Microsoft Sentinel, enabling the creation of attack maps, alert triggers, and incident reports.
+I conducted security metric assessments in the vulnerable environment for 24 hours, implemented security measures to fortify the environment, and subsequently reevaluated the metrics for another 24-hour period.
+Below, I will present the measured security metrics, which include:

 - AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
 - SecurityAlert (Log Analytics Alerts Triggered)